alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 This produces the average number of sessions required for users in the completion segment.

-To understand how many users completed in a single session, you create an additional segment that includes:

-- users who viewed the completion page
-- and whose Session count equals 1

-By comparing Total users across the two segments, you can calculate the proportion who completed in a single session.

 A session begins when a user starts interacting with your site and ends after a period of inactivity (30 minutes by default, unless your GA4 property settings have been changed).
 If a user leaves and later returns, this creates a new session.
 As a result, users who take breaks before finishing will increase the average number of sessions.

 These calculations reflect behaviour only among users who completed the journey.
 They do not show how many users who started the journey failed to complete.